-Path Finder 5 review
+Path Finder 5 full review

 Path Finder 5 is Finder, but with extra bits.
 Now in its fifth, award-winning incarnation, it’s the power user’s file-management app.